 Our media business is composed of Maxim.
 We acquired certain assets and liabilities of Maxim on February 27, 2014.
-Maxim is a brand management company whose business lies in media, in print and digital, and in licensing of products and services.
+Maxim's business lies in media, in print and digital, and in licensing of products and services.
 Maxim is headquartered in New York City, New York.